Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 Storing and reheating

-To store: To store this stuffed squash, let it cool completely then place it into an airtight container and keep it in the refrigerator for up to 3 days.
+To store this stuffed acorn squash: let it cool completely, place it into an airtight container, and keep it in the refrigerator for up to 3 days.

-How do you pick a good acorn squash?
+How do you pick a ripe acorn squash?

-Considering squash in not in season all year round you want to select a squash with a lot of green and less orange or white with very few blemishes.
-If it has some wart-looking hard spots, you can just scrape those off.
-Especially make sure to choose a squash with dull skin.
-Becasue shiny skin means it was picked too early and will not have as much flavor.
+Considering squash is not in season all year round you want to select a squash with a lot of green and less orange or white with very few blemishes.
+If it has some wart-looking hard spots, you can scrape those off.
+Make sure to choose a squash with dull skin.
+Because shiny skin means it was picked too early and will not have as much flavor.
 True for any type of squash.

-Most acorn squash will take about 30-35 minutes when roasted in the oven at 375 degrees F.
+Most acorn squash will take about 30-35 minutes when roasted in the oven at 375° F. Of course the cooking time depends on the size of the acorn squash.
+You can tell it is done when the flesh is fork tender.

 - The Best Mashed Butternut Squash